 7) iLatina: This place falls somewhere in between closed door setting and restaurant.
 It has received amazing reviews and is a seven course meal that embodies the wide and unique cuisine of Latin-America.

-Note: Make sure to make a reservation and see what time you need to be there.
-Also bring cash to pay for the meal.
+Note: Make sure to make a reservation in advance and see what time you need to be there.
+Also check their payment methods, most likely is cash payment only.